-In addition to any fine, a person who is convicted of selling or delivering a tobacco product, herbal smoking product or vaping product to a person under 18 at least twice within a two-year period may be prohibited from selling such products for a period of up to 3 months.
+In addition to any fine, a person who is convicted of selling or delivering a tobacco product, herbal smoking product or vaping product to a person under 18 at least twice within a two-year period may be prohibited by a court from selling such products for a period of up to 3 months.

 Specialist vape retailers must take all practicable steps to prevent minors from entering their approved vaping premises.
 However, there is no restriction on under-18s from entering general retailers’ premises or visiting websites where vaping products are sold.